90210 season 2: Cast

 New executive producer Rebecca Sinclair said that second season will rely much less on original characters Jennie Garth, Tori Spelling and Shannen Doherty to boost ratings.
 As part of the changes, the season also promotes Matt Lanter as Liam Court from a recurring character from the 16th episode to a regular character, while character Ethan Ward (Dustin Milligan) was released from his contract due to the producers feeling his character had reached its conclusion.

 Trevor Donovan was cast as a charming, tennis prodigy and movie star son who is also Adrianna's first boyfriend.
 Former Law & Order actress Elisabeth Röhm signed on for at least one episode, as a socialite that locked horns with Naomi.
 Rumer Willis guest starred for several episodes as Gia, a "punky, cute lesbian who isn't afraid to speak her mind."
 On July 20, 2009, E!
 Online reported that actor John Schneider had been cast as Liam's plastic surgeon stepfather.

 Jennie Garth signed up to return as her character Kelly Taylor.
 Ann Gillespie also signed on for a multiple episode arc for the character to mend the broken relationship with her daughters.

 Gillian Zinser was cast as Ivy Sullivan, a "tomboy surfer chick" and Kelly Lynch was cast as her mother, Laurel Cooper, a former hippie who believes in "free love, the environment, the power of music, legalized marijuana and her daughter Ivy, whom she sees as her greatest triumph".
 EW's Michael Ausiello announced that former Dawson's Creek actor Hal Ozsan had been cast, in a recurring role, as a faculty adviser for school's paper.

 TV Guide confirmed that former Gilmore Girls actor Scott Patterson had been cast to play Jack Court, Liam's ex-con father who opens a tackle shop and would appear in multiple episodes.
 Ryan O'Neal was later cast to play Spence Montgomery, Teddy's dysfunctional father, in a multiple episode run that started in April 2010.
 Travis Van Winkle was cast as, Jamie, as "football/frat" student at California University for "several episodes".

 Story

 The second season focuses on the West Beverly Hills High group as they begin their junior year and go through dramatic changes and surprises that will change their lives.
 Adrianna's personal life becomes as dramatic as any role she could hope to play; Annie, the good girl from Kansas, is now lost among people she used to trust; Dixon, her brother, struggles to find his own voice; Liam, the troubled New York visitor who abhors the decadent materialistic world of Beverly Hills and Naomi, who is at odds with her sister and soon finds a worse enemy.
+New students join the drama.
+Silver gets a visit from the past.